 At the end of the 2016 the Group was in a net debt position (2015 - net debt position), as disclosed in Note 32.c.
-Details of cash, cash equivalents and liquid investments are given in Note 22, while details of borrowings including the maturity profile are given in Note 23.d.
+Details of cash, cash equivalents and liquid investments are given in Note 23.d.
 Details of undrawn committed borrowing facilities are also given in Note 23.e.